-In this instance, your dietary assessment record could come in quite handy as an integral part of your elimination/rotation diet in an effort to find the offending food.
+In this instance, your dietary assessment record could come in quite handy as an integral part of your elimination/rotation diet in an effort to confirm a potential offending food.

 However, as with any nutritional approach, this requires patience because an IgG food allergy could require up to a week before any symptoms manifest.

-Because this is a rather long timeframe, we would recommend an IgG antigen laboratory analysis.
+Because of the time that may be required to test numerous foods, we would recommend an IgG antigen laboratory analysis.
 Even though these lab tests are known to show “false positives” for an offending food, they can still provide tremendous insight for a potentially offending food.

 Other instances that a dietary assessment could prove more useful may include: